jor-rainey/Portfolio_Projects/Energy_Production_Project/Readme.md

 Power BI can connect directly to the PostgreSQL database and tables created by running the PostgreSQL code.
 Once this connection has been established additional data preparation is required using the Power BI Power Query Editor.

-Following the amalgamation of all the energy sources data into one table this again needs to be trandformed from "wide" to "long" format.
-This can be achieved by unpivoting the data allowing the energy source to be a more easily visualtsed variable.
+Following the amalgamation of all the energy sources data into one table this again needs to be transformed from "wide" to "long" format.
+This can be achieved by unpivoting the data allowing the energy source to be a more easily visualized variable.

 The initial "wide" format can be seen here: